Felicia Tang

-Felicia Tang (born Felicia Lee on October 22, 1977 – September 11, 2009) was the stage name of an American actress and model known for her work with Playboy TV, calendars, internet sites, and import car shows.
+Felicia Tang (born Felicia Lee; October 22, 1977 – September 11, 2009) was the stage name of an American actress and model known for her work with Playboy TV, calendars, internet sites, and import car shows.

 Early life

 Tang was born in Singapore.
 She moved to Perth, Western Australia, where she attended a girl's private Catholic school for two years.
 When she was 13 years-old, she moved with her family to Los Angeles, California.
 She started modeling for fashion catalogs and bikini calendars at the age of 19, while pursuing a course in marketing and business administration in college.

 Career

 Tang made softcore appearances in adult videos for Peach DVD, including the titles Asian Fever, Hotel Decadence, Sugar Daddy Wanted, and Peach Ultra Vixens: Asians.
 She appeared on Playboy TV multiple times (such as on Naked Sports & 7 Lives Xposed) and made appearances on other adult cable programs.
 Her mainstream film appearances include uncredited roles in Rush Hour 2 (2001), Cradle 2 the Grave and The Fast and the Furious (also 2001).

 Tang started her own website (FeliciaTang.com) in 2002.
 The site featured erotic material such as nude images, webcam, and film stills.
 Tang blogged and chatted with members of the site, cultivating a friendly atmosphere with her readers.
 A model who worked with Tang described her as "a bright, bubbly, kind, beautiful woman."
 In 2003, she appeared in an erotic online video with Singapore-born television personality Tila Tequila.
 The video featured the two nude models fondling each other in a swimming pool.
 Tang closed the website in October 2008 and announced that she was retiring from modeling to pursue a career in real estate.
 All of the content on her website went offline in 2008.

 Tang was a competitor on a pay-per-view strip poker TV tournament hosted by Carmen Electra.